 Since the stern tube serves as the primary link between the vessel and the propeller, it must be able to withstand a tremendous amount of force that is exerted by the suspended propellers.
 In addition, it should provide sufficient room for the propeller hub to actually move without creating friction.

 To handle the load, white metal is a commonly used material that can withstand the required loads.
-Sufficient lubrication is also provided within the stern tube to ensure smooth functioning of the entire marine propulsion system.
+Sufficient lubrication is also provided within the stern tube to ensure the smooth functioning of the entire marine propulsion system.

 Along with supporting the structural weight and forces of the propeller, the stern tube also needs to be able to effectively seal the vessel.
 It prevents water from entering through the aft and achieves this by using a combination of seals along its length.
-The stern tube has two main seals located at its aft and fore region.
+The stern tube has two main seals located at its aft and fore regions.

 This serves as dual protection against any possible leaks that may occur over long periods of time.
 These seals can be of three main types- stuffing boxes, lip seals, and radial face seals.
 Stuffing boxes are built out of a variety of packing materials that are used to plug the stern tube.

-Lip seals are gland seals that are used to prevent lubricant from seeping out into the water.
+Lip seals are gland seals that are used to prevent lubricants from seeping out into the water.
 They also serve the dual purpose of preventing water from entering the stern tube.
 Lastly, radial face seals extend radially out from any points of ingress and use a spring system to seal the entire structure.
 They are composed of two main parts that join to completely seal the rear portion.

 The stern tube plays an important role in marine propulsion since it absorbs and dampens a considerable amount of power away from the propeller.
 In an effort to completely seal the stern section of the ship, it may also hamper the rotational abilities of the propeller shafts.